 2.4 Wall Thickness and Stress Calculations

 Variables in these equations include maximum allowable stress, pipe outside diameter, material coefficient and any additional thickness allowance (as described below).
-With so many variables involved, specifying a proper piping material, nominal diameter, and wall thickness can be an iterative process that may also incorporate fluid velocity, pressure drop, and pipe and pumping cost.
-Whatever the application, it is necessary that the minimum required wall thickness be verified.
+With so many variables involved, specifying a proper piping material, nominal diameter, and wall thickness can be an iterative process that may incorporate fluid velocity, pressure drop, and pipe and pumping cost.
+Whatever the application, the minimum required wall thickness must be verified.

 The minimum pipe wall thickness, or schedule, may not be constant over a range of pipe diameters and may require the specification of different schedules for different diameters.
-Corresponding values for schedule and wall thickness are defined in ASME B36.10 Welded and Seamless Wrought Steel Pipe.
+Corresponding schedule and wall thickness values are defined in ASME B36.10 Welded and Seamless Wrought Steel Pipe.

-When specifying pipeline material and performing the above calculations, it is important to ensure the maximum allowable stress values used in calculations match the material being specified.
+When specifying pipeline material and performing the above calculations, ensuring that the maximum allowable stress values used in calculations match the specified material is important.
 For example, if API 5L Grade B pipe were mistakenly specified instead of API 5L X42 pipe, the wall thickness provided could be insufficient due to the difference in maximum allowable stress values between the two materials.
-Similarly, the method of pipe manufacture should also be specified properly.
+Similarly, the pipe manufacturing method should also be specified properly.
 For example, if calculations are performed using maximum allowable stress values for seamless pipe, then seamless pipe should be specified.
-If not, seam welded pipe may be provided by the fabricator/erector, which could result in insufficient wall thickness due to a lower maximum allowable stress value.
+If not, the seam-welded pipe may be provided by the fabricator/erector, which could result in insufficient wall thickness due to a lower maximum allowable stress value.

-As an example, assume piping is sized for the following operating conditions, material, and product properties; summarized below and used in the example calculations to follow:
+As an example, assume piping is sized for the following operating conditions, material, and product properties, summarized and used in the example calculations to follow:

-The material to be used for the pipeline example is API 5L PSL 1 Grade B or X42 and is either to be seamless or electric resistance welded (ERW).
-The mechanical properties of the pipeline material, except where otherwise stated, and table referenced throughout this example can be located in the ASME B 31.4 code.
+The material to be used for the pipeline example is API 5L PSL 1 Grade B or X42, which is either seamless or electric resistance welded (ERW).
+The mechanical properties of the pipeline material, except where otherwise stated, and the table referenced throughout this example can be located in the ASME B 31.4 code.

 The Maximum Allowable Stress is calculated by using the following calculation as stated in the code: